 You will see a list of students who have not yet completed the assessment, as well as a list of students who have already completed the assessment.
 This makes it easy to track the completion!

-Once an assignment is completely finished, meaning all students have completed it, it will be moved from the list of assignments and will be filed under the Recently Completed Assignments tab.
+Once an assignment is completely finished, meaning all students have completed it, it will be moved from the list of assignments and will be filed under the Completed Assignments tab at the bottom of the page.
 To see a list of these assignments, click the "Show>" button.
 You will see each completed assignment as well as a link to the sessions tab to see how students performed.

-2) Click on the green "Show Results" button or visit the Assessments page (on the left navigation bar) to see student performance on the benchmark assessment.
+2) Click on the white "See Results" button or visit the Reports page (on the left navigation bar) and click "Assessment Activity" to see student performance on the benchmark assessment.

-When you view the completion progress for each assignment, you can click the green "Show Results" button for a direct link to the assessment data (stored in the Sessions report).
-Alternatively, you can log in to your Teacher Dashboard, click on the Individual Practice Reports button, and choose the Sessions report.
-On the "Assessments" tab you will find a list of the benchmark assessments you have assigned.
+When you view the completion progress for each assignment, you can click the white "See Results" button for a direct link to the assessment data (stored in the Sessions report).
+Alternatively, you can log in to your Teacher Dashboard, click on "Reports" under Math on the left navigation bar, and click "Assessment Activity".
+You will find a list of the benchmark assessments you have assigned.
 They are organized by data, and you can see which domains and standards you assigned, as well as completion progress.

 To learn more about the detailed reporting available for benchmark assessments, click here.